apache/cordova-docs/www/docs/en/6.x/reference/cordova-cli/index.md

         cd myApp
         # Add camera plugin to the project and remember that in config.xml
         cordova plugin add cordova-plugin-camera --save
-        # Add camera plugin to the project and remember that in config.xml.
-Use npm install to fetch.
-        cordova plugin add cordova-plugin-camera --save --fetch
         # Add android platform to the project and remember that in config.xml
         cordova platform add android --save
-        # Add android platform to the project and remember that in config.xml.
-Use npm install to fetch.
-        cordova platform add android --save --fetch
         # Check to see if your system is configured for building android platform.
         cordova requirements android
         # Build the android and emit verbose logs.